 - Enjoy a hike, walk, run, trail ride through Town Open Spaces

-- Remove invasive weeds: stinkwort,oxalis and scotch broom at home, along roadways and pathways
+- Remove invasive weeds: stinkwort (PDF), oxalis (PDF) and scotch broom at home, along roadways and pathway

-- LAH Spring Scavenger Hunt: Solve tricky riddles and submit photos here or via social media #playsafelah (make sure the post is public).
-Contestants will receive an LAH fanny pack!
+- LAH Spring Scavenger Hunt (PDF): Solve tricky riddles and submit photos or via social media #playsafelah (make sure the post is public).
+Contestants will receive an LAH fanny pack (PDF)!

 - The Second Harvest Food Bank is in need of extra help during this period of high demand.
 Sign-up for a shift on the food bank’s website.
 Consider donating blood to the Red Cross or Stanford Blood Center, your community needs you now more than ever!